JetBrains/rider-trx-plugin/README.md

 3. Search for "TRX Support" and install the plugin.

 After installation, the plugin will be available for use without requiring any additional configuration.

+Alternatively, [visit the Plugin Marketplace][marketplace] and follow the instructions.

 ## Usage